rkillickdev/the-coffee-run/README.md

 The aim of the project is to therefore develop an app that can be used by customers to order their takeaway coffee in advance and be provided a specific pickup time.
 This should improve the customer experience and remove one element of stress from their daily commute.
 Another target user for the app will be those doing the office 'coffee run', who normally place quite large orders with various different types of coffee.
 The ability to order in advance means there will not be a long wait for the customer when arriving at the cafe as their order will be ready to take away.

 Along with a reduction in overcrowding at peak times, the cafe owner also hopes that the data collected from the app will provide a valuable insight for the business.
-They hope analysis of this data will help to build a profile of the busiest times of the day/ week and allow them to schedule staffing appropiately so sufficient baristas are on shift to manage the demand.
+They hope analysis of this data will help to build a profile of the busiest times of the day and allow them to schedule staffing appropriately so sufficient baristas are on shift to manage the demand.
 The app will also provide the business with sales data, which they can use to inform them in stock buying decisions for coffee beans and milk.

 <br>